Ground Effects Body Kits: How to Install Bottom Lights

 Step 4 - Connect the Switch

-Before you make the necessary connections, turn off the car first or unplug the car battery in order to protect yourself from being electrocuted.
+Before you make the necessary connections, turn off the car first or unplug the car battery in order to protect yourself from being shocked.
 Wear a pair of working insulated gloves for protection.
 Once everything has been turned off, connect the switch to the bottom light kits by running a wire from the switch to the bracket.
 Use wire nuts and electrical tapes to hold the wires in place.
 Moreover, make sure that you connect the fuse to the car battery and switch in order to make the bottom lights work properly.
 Most bottom light kits have instructions with them thus it is important that you follow the instructions to set up everything properly.

 Step 5 - Test the Connection